NadunD14/busy_cv_mcp/readme.md

 - Good for basic questions

 **🤖 AI-powered (Toggle ON for smarter responses)**
-- Uses Groq AI for contextual understanding
+- Uses DistilBERT for contextual question answering
-- Requires `GROQ_API_KEY` in environment
+- Requires `HUGGINGFACE_API_TOKEN` in environment
 - Better for complex or nuanced questions

 **Sample Questions:**